metomi/rose/sphinx/tutorial/cylc/furthertopics/inheritance.rst

          [[LAND_VEHICLE]]
              inherit = VEHICLE
              [[[meta]]]
-                 description = A vehicle which can travel over the ground
+                 description = A vehicle which can travel over the ground.

          [[BICYCLE]]
              inherit = LAND_VEHICLE